contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/07_share/01_add-members.md

-Restlet Cloud allows you to share your cells with members of your team (if you subscribed to a Team or Scale [plan](/documentation/cloud/guide/get-started/subscribe "plans")).
+Restlet Cloud allows you to share your cells with members of your team.
 You can define your [Sharing settings](/documentation/cloud/guide/share/sharing-settings "Sharing settings") from the Settings page.

 # View your teams